How It Started

 Who Owns Unuheritage?

 As a teen growing up in Chicago, Donovan learned how to customize t-shirts from spending time with his uncle after school.
-As his passion for fashion & apparel grew, I began to take Graphic Design classes while in high school, which propelled me into one of the top liberal arts schools in the country; Columbia College Chicago.
-There I majored in Graphic Design with a Biology minor.
-After his first two semesters, I felt that I wanted to learn more outside of his major so that he could become a well rounded designer.
+As his passion for fashion & apparel grew, he signed up for Graphic Design classes in high school, which propelled me into one of the top liberal arts schools in the country; Columbia College Chicago.
+There he majored in Graphic Design with a Biology minor.
+After his first two semesters, he felt that he wanted to learn more outside of his major so that he could become a well rounded designer.
 He self taught himself photography, videography, and web development.
-During his time at Columbia I also learned more about himself.
+During his time at Columbia he also learned more about himself.
 He took 3 courses of African history taught by Dr. Robert Hanserd that encouraged me to trace his ancestry back to Nigeria, Benin, Mali, and Ghana.
 He had already spent his first 3 semesters learning the Igbo language from his best friend and business partner, Morris Onwuatuegwu.
 And after taking an ancestry test years later to confirm his prior research, he decided to claimed his Igbo-Nigerian heritage as well as his Haitian ancestry, which he assumed via his Benin roots.
 After graduating with his Bachelors he landed a position at the University of Wisconsin Madison as a Multi-Media specialist.
 After spending 9 months there he then moved to Full Compass where he worked as a front end web developer for a year.
 From there, he was hired as a front end web developer for Mattel and was deployed at the American Girl’s headquarters in Middleton, WI.
 At this time Unuheritage had been up and running for 8 months and as his role at American Girl grew, the business grew as well.
 After 8 months his contract at AG ended and since then he has shifted his focus towards growing Unuheritage.